Ivan-Sergeyev/personal-webpage/content/_index.md

     content:
       title: Contact
       subtitle:
-      text: '' # Feel free to email me or come by my office.
+      text: 'Feel free to email me or come by my office'
       # Contact (add or remove contact options as necessary)
       email: ivan.sergeev@ist.ac.at
       # phone: 888 888 88 88